-Why I'm minoring in Urban Studies: Cities are an incredibly important part of our planet, and their influence will only continue to grow as our world becomes more and more urbanized.
+Why I'm majoring in Urban Studies: Cities are an incredibly important part of our planet, and their influence will only continue to grow as our world becomes more and more urbanized.
 Understanding the significance of these urban spaces and analyzing their patterns in various ways — whether it's through a political, sustainable, economic, or sociological lens — is crucial in making decisions that will impact the future of our society.
 Urban Studies provides a unique blend of theoretical and applied knowledge in a wide range of subjects that allows us to do so.

 What I like best about Urban Studies: The Urban Studies department is incredibly welcoming and caring.
 The faculty members provide unparalleled support — both academic and personal — to the students.
 My fellow Urban Studies peers are incredibly inspiring and thoughtful, and because of the small size of the department, we're a very tight-knit group.